wylsource/vue-elementui/README.md

 # install dependencies
 npm install

+# json-server with hot reload at localhost:8081
+npm run mock

-# serve with hot reload at localhost:8080
+# server with hot reload at localhost:8082
 npm run dev

 # build for production with minification